 Top Street Food in Cartagena, Colombia

-Arepa con Huevo – Arepas con huevo are delicious fried corncakes, filled with an egg.
-Much better than an egg mcmuffin – they’ll warm you up and keep you going all morning.
+Arepa con Huevo – Arepas con huevos is delicious fried corncakes, filled with an egg.
+Much better than an egg McMuffin – they’ll warm you up and keep you going all morning.
 They are famous in Cartagena.